 toast till fragrant and dry; pound/grind finely to yield 2 tbsp

-30 g light brown taucheo (fermented soya bean) paste
+30 g light brown taucheo (fermented soya bean) paste700 g pork belly

 cut along the grain 3 cm wide, then across the grain 1.5 cm thick